Docbroke/opener/README.md

+EDIT: Opener is now part of shell-tools https://github.com/Docbroke/shell_tools All updates will appear there.

 # opener
 Shell based file opener using mimetypes as well as file extension inspired from https://github.com/dylanaraps/fff/issues/101.
 This does not depend on desktop files.